How to sell property effectively in Bury

 What issues have the potential to increase house prices in Bury?

 The town of Bury is part of a wider borough – and home to around 56,000 people.
 It, therefore, stands to reason that there will be areas of Bury outperforming others regarding house price growth.
-Before you make major decisions and set your price expectations, you should research home prices in your particular neighbourhood.
+However, before you make major decisions and set your price expectations, you should research home prices in your particular neighbourhood.
 Who knows, growth in your area may have been higher than in Bury as a whole recently.

 About the town of Bury